How to Make Your Labels Waterproof [After Printing]

 Once your labels are printed, here are two of our top recommendations for additional protection.
 Read through both options then choose the method that's best for you.

-Spray Krylon Preserve It
+A. Spray Krylon Preserve It

 Krylon's clear gloss "Preserve It!" is a great topcoating product.
 This spray can be picked up at most hardware stores and is great for labels that need maximum staying power.